mwerner640/chess_puzzle/README.md

 at random on a chess board.
 Under one of these coins, he has placed a small key.
 You are required to flip one coin on the board and you must do so in such a way that your fellow prisoner can identify which of the coins the key is under.

 This program calculates a way to defeat the warden following my method.
-We map each square on the board to coordinates in a six-dimensional modulo two space (for further  We then sum the coordinates of all squares whose coin is flipped heads to obtain a sum coordinate.
+We map each square on the board to coordinates in a six-dimensional modulo two space.
+We then sum the coordinates of all squares whose coin is flipped heads to obtain a sum coordinate.
 We then find the coordinate of which coin to flip, by adding a one to \<0, 0, 0, 0, 0, 0\> in each dimension where the sum coordinate does not match the key coordinate.
 We then flip that coordinate behind the scenes and resum to verify.

 #### To run
 `FLASK_APP=server.py flask run`